spectrocloud/librarium/content/docs/09-registries-and-packs/1-adding-a-custom-registry.md

 3. Click on **Confirm** once the details are filled.

+# Upload the CA Certificate to Palette

+In order to establish a trusted secure connection between Palette and your registry you will need to upload your certificate to the console.

+1. Click on **Tenant Settings** > **Certificates** > **Add A New Certificate**

+   Provide the content of your CA Cert (that will be the content of `tls.crt` if you followed this tutorial.

+   After you saved the content of the certificate, it will take a few minutes for your custom packs to appear in the available packs list.

 Upon successful registration, users can build and deploy custom packs on to the custom pack registry and use these packs in their cluster profiles.

 **Note:**